 Diabetic neuropathy is a type of nerve damage that occurs in people who have diabetes.

-Diagnosis includes a range of tests and scans, such as EMGs, as well as assessing ankle reflexes, sensation, and skin texture and tone.
+Diagnosis includes a range of scans, and tests for ankle reflexes, sensation, and skin texture and tone.

 I have type 2 diabetes.
 How do I prevent diabetic neuropathy?